kidanger/Drystal/doc/api.rst

 .. lua:function:: store(key: str, value: table)

-   Store a table in the storage.
+   Stores a table in the storage.

 .. lua:function:: fetch(key: str) -> table | nil

-   Retrieve the table associated with the given key.
+   Retrieves the table associated with the given key.

 .. code::